odysseasb12/odysseasb12.github.io/_pages/about.md

 Achieved a first class grade with an overall GPA of 3.75 or 70%.
 Particularly exceeded in modules such as:
-Engineering Mathematics, Electrical Engineering, Mechanical Design, Integrated Design Projects, and Computational Fluid Dynamics.
+Fluid Mechanics and Energy Transfer, CFD and FEA, Mechatronics and Control Engineering, Powertrain and Vehicle Engineering, and Sustainable Energy and the Environment.

-The title of my thesis was "Robotics for Medical Device Inspection".
-As part of my project I had to deploy an object detection model to detect the different components of a stairlift device (medical component).
-For the development of the model I created a custom dataset and used Roboflow to make it more robust by annotating components, using augmentation techniques and perform further image processing.
-The algorithm implemented to train the model was YOLOv5.
+The title of my BEng dissertation was "Robotics for Medical Device Inspection".
+As part of my project, I had to deploy an object detection model to detect different components in a stairlift device (medical component).
+To develop a robust model, I created a custom dataset and by utilising Roboflow I applied augmentation techniques to the images such as changing the brightness level, adding noise, scaling, and blurring.
+The performed predictions were made from the implemented YOLOv5 algorithm and its sub-architectures.

 ![Switch On Ltd Logo](/images/Screenshot from 2024-04-08 18-17-42.png){: .align-right width="250px"}
-In the summer of 2023 I joined the [Switch On Ltd](https://www.switchonpower.co.uk/) company to gain experience under a 5-week internship program.
+In the summer of 2023 I joined the [Switch On Ltd](https://www.switchonpower.co.uk/) company to gain experience under a 6-week internship program.
-In my short stay there, I was part of a small group to cover all the electrical connections needed in a 20MW solar farm.
+I was part of a 12-member group, dedicated to cover all the electrical connections needed in a 20MW solar farm.

 I am also very passionate about sports.
 From a very young age, I started playing football in local academies for more than 5 years.
 At my teenage years, I transitioned to basketball and continued to play at the University of Birmingham.
 In my first year, I was captain of the Development Team, while a year later I progressed to the 2nd Team where we managed to qualify in the next division of the BUCS league.